Amruthacoder/Poetic-Text-Generation-using-RNN/README.md

 Recurrent Neural Networks (RNNs) are widely used for text generation tasks, such as chatbot responses, poetry, and story generation.
 They process sequential data by maintaining a memory of previous inputs, making them suitable for natural language tasks.

-In this notebook i have created a RNN model using LSTM model to train the model to guess the next word.
+In this notebook i have created a RNN model using LSTM model.
 In this case training an RNN on Shakespeare’s text to generate new sentences in his writing style.